shouya/blog/src/posts/2018-11-15-algebras-in-list-monad.markdown

 \end{CD}
 $$

-These laws are actually monoid laws (left/right identity law and associativity law) in the category of endofunctors.
+These laws are essentially just monoid laws (left/right identity law and associativity law) on the category of endofunctors.

 ## List monad